Eduardo668/Eduardo668/README.md

 I'm an **IT Technician and Software Developer** from Brazil, working at the intersection of **technical support, infrastructure, automation and software engineering**.

-I enjoy transforming recurring operational problems into reliable software.
+I enjoy transforming recurring operational problems into reliable software solutions.
 My work ranges from managing devices, networks and servers to building complete internal platforms, APIs, dashboards, monitoring systems and automation tools.

-* 🖥️ Working with **IT support, Windows environments, networks and infrastructure**
+- 🖥️ Working with **IT support, Windows environments, networks and infrastructure**
-* 🚀 Developing **full-stack applications, APIs and internal business tools**
+- 🚀 Developing **full-stack applications, APIs and internal business tools**
-* 🐳 Deploying and managing applications with **Docker and Linux**
+- 🐳 Deploying and managing applications with **Docker and Linux**
-* 📊 Building observability solutions with **Grafana and Zabbix**
+- 📊 Building observability solutions with **Grafana and Zabbix**
-* ☁️ Working with **Microsoft Intune, Entra ID and Microsoft 365**
+- ☁️ Working with **Microsoft Intune, Entra ID and Microsoft 365**
-* 🔐 Interested in security, identity management and infrastructure reliability
+- 🔐 Interested in security, identity management and infrastructure reliability
-* 🧠 Continuously learning more about **DevOps, cloud computing and scalable systems**
+- 🧠 Continuously learning about **DevOps, cloud computing and scalable systems**
-* 🎓 Technical degree in **Systems Development**
+- 🎓 Technical degree in **Systems Development**
-* 📚 Currently expanding my knowledge in **Computer Networks**
+- 📚 Currently expanding my knowledge in **Computer Networks**

 > I don't just fix technical problems — I build solutions that prevent them from happening again.